 Apart from VaR, there are numerous other market risk measures used in monitoring the market risk of the Treasury positions.
 Present Value of a Basis Point (PV01) - which measures the change in value of interest rate sensitive exposures resulting from one basis point increase across the entire yield curve - is an important interest rate risk measure monitored on a daily basis.
-FX Net Open Position (NOP) measures the exposure to each currency while present value of a basis point increase in Credit Spreads (CS01) measures the change in value of credit sensitive exposures resulting from one basis point increase used also include FX basis limits, notional limits and derivative greeks for specific exposure types.
+FX Net Open Position (NOP) measures the exposure to each currency while present value of a basis point increase in Credit Spreads (CS01) measures the change in value of credit sensitive exposures resulting from one basis point increase in the credit spread.
+Risk measures used also include FX basis limits, notional limits and derivative greeks for specific exposure types.